Located just south of the Indiana War Memorial between Vermont Street and New York Street, University Park is the oldest part of the plaza.

 Today, it is a popular downtown green space that features several monuments to honor important state and national figures, including:

-AT THE CENTER OF THE PARK IS THE DEPEW FOUNTAIN, a five-level fountain built in 1919 to honor Dr. Richard Johnson Depew, a former physician, and his wife.
+At the center of the park is the Depew Fountain, a five-level fountain built in 1919 to honor Dr. Richard Johnson Depew, a former physician, and his wife.
 Additionally, Syrinx the wood nymph and Pan the satyr call the park home.

 The land was originally designated for a state university that was never built.
 From 1833 through 1860, the land was used to house a seminary, several churches and the city’s first high school—all in the same building.
 In 1860, the land was used by Union troops for drilling exercises.
 After the war, Indianapolis citizens established a fund to develop the land into the park that stands today.

 The original design of the Depew Fountain was created by Karl Bitter, who was killed in a traffic accident in 1915 before the work could be completed.
 Following Bitter’s overall design, Alexander Stirling Calder created the bronze figures and the fountain.
 Henry Bacon, a well-known landscape architect, designed the fountain’s setting.